Leda909/phone_shop_card/README.md

 # phone_shop_card
-Select a phone . . .
+Select a phone . . . model, quantity and colour.